-If you love rice like I do and want to produce evenly cooked and consistently great tasting batches of rice, then you need a rice cooker.
+If you love rice like I do and want to consistently cook fluffy, flavorful, well-separated great tasting rice, then you need a rice cooker.

 No more cooking rice over the stovetop trying to figure out why your rice sometimes comes out burnt on the edges, or mushy, or too crispy, or too soft.

-I’m not a great cook but I pair rice with a lot of meals and oftentimes I just want something simple and easy to use and don’t want to spend a bunch of time preparing rice.
+I’m not a great cook but I pair rice with a lot of meals and oftentimes just want something simple and easy to use without spending a bunch of time preparing rice.

-I can turn my attention to the rest of my dinner and wont have to spend even more time cleaning up as these things are pretty simple to clean.
+I can turn my attention to the rest of my dinner and wont have to spend even more time cleaning up as rice cookers are pretty simple to clean.
 As you can probably tell by now, I’m as much of a fan of rice cookers as I was when I got my first toaster and electric kettle.

-A good rice cooker takes the guesswork out of cooking rice and will produce flavorful, evenly textured and great tasting rice at the push of a button every single time.
-Moreover, once finished cooking, it will keep your rice warm for one to four days depending on the rice cooker.
+A good rice cooker takes the guesswork out of cooking rice and will make great tasting rice at the push of a button every single time.
+Moreover, once finished cooking, it will keep your rice warm for several hours up to a few days depending on the cooker.

 If you’re in a rush, the best rice cooker under $50 is the Aroma Housewares ARC, the best overall rice cooker is the Zojirushi NS-ZCC10, and the best high end rice cooker (if it’s within your budget) is the Zojirushi NP-HCC10X

 What To Look For In a Rice Cooker